mob-logo

 See Who Wins

-Our AI will simulate a 3 round match between the African Elephant and the Blue Whale.
+Our AI fight will simulate a 3 round match between the African Elephant and the Blue Whale.
 It considers each Animal's size, strength, and natural predatory behaviors.
 As in nature, each match is unique, and the outcome can vary.

 View More Matches